Pitt has much to prove in prime-time road game against Connecticut

 “You have to clean the slate and focus on other things now,” he said.

 Jerry DiPaola is a staff writer for Trib Total Media.
-He can be reached at email@example.com.There are currently no comments for this story.
+He can be reached at firstname.lastname@example.org.